Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Curettage and Electrodesiccation

-This procedure involves scraping away the cancerous tissue, followed by electric cauterization to stop the bleeding.
+This procedure involves scraping away the cancerous tissue, followed by electric cauterization to stop the bleeding and further destroy the cancer.
 This is used for smaller, low risk cancers as there is no assessment of the tumor borders.

 Mohs Micrographic Surgery

-Mohs surgery is a procedure used for skin cancers at high risk for returning or becoming invasive.
+Mohs surgery is a procedure used for more aggressive forms of nonmelanoma skin cancer or for cancer in which minimal normal skin needs to be taken.
 It is a skin sparing technique usually used on the face to minimize scarring and disfigurement.
 The technique removes very thin layers of skin, one at a time.
 Each layer is examined immediately under a microscope.
-When the layers are shown to be cancer-free, the surgery is complete.
+When the layers are shown to be cancer-free, the surgery is complete and the surgical defect is usually repaired.

 Good candidates for Mohs surgery include: